Woody ornamental (and other) insect and non-insect arthropod pests to consider, a selected few:

 To report an Asian longhorned beetle find online or compare it to common insect look-alikes, visit: http://massnrc.org/pests/albreport.aspx or https://www.aphis.usda.gov/pests-diseases/alb/report .

-- White Spotted Pine Sawyer (WSPS): Monochamus scutellatus adults can emerge throughout July.
+- White Spotted Pine Sawyer (WSPS): Monochamus scutellatus adults can emerge now throughout July.
 This is a native insect in Massachusetts and is usually not a pest.
 Larvae develop in weakened or recently dead conifers, particularly eastern white pine (Pinus strobus).
 However, the white spotted pine sawyer looks very similar to the invasive Asian Longhorned Beetle, Anoplophora glabripennis, ALB.
-ALB adults emerge in Massachusetts primarily in July and August.
-Now is the time to look for the key difference between WSPS and ALB adults, which is a white spot in the top center of the wing covers (the scutellum) on the back of the beetle.
+ALB adults do not emerge in Massachusetts until July and August.
+Beginning in July, look for the key difference between WSPS and ALB adults, which is a white spot in the top center of the wing covers (the scutellum) on the back of the beetle.
 White spotted pine sawyer will have this white spot, whereas Asian longhorned beetle will not.
 Both insects can have other white spots on the rest of their wing covers; however, the difference in the color of the scutellum is a key characteristic.
-If you find a suspicious insect, report it: http://massnrc.org/pests/albreport.aspx or https://www.aphis.usda.gov/pests-diseases/alb/report .
+If you find a suspicious insect, report it:http://massnrc.org/pests/albreport.aspx or https://www.aphis.usda.gov/pests-diseases/alb/report .